South Wales

 Residence:

-You must have Home Fee Status and eligibility for employment by the NHS at the start of the programme.
+At the start of the programme candidates must have Home Fee Status and be eligible for employment by the NHS

 Application: